 Lack of Jurisdiction for Domestic Violence Injunctions

-We represent clients in domestic violence, dating violence, repeat violence and stalking violence injunction cases in Tampa and Plant City in Hillsborough County, FL.
-Call us to discuss how we can fight for you during the protective order hearing for domestic violence or repeat violence.
+We represent clients in domestic violence, dating violence, repeat violence, and stalking violence injunction cases in Tampa and Plant City in Hillsborough County, FL.

 Common Scenario Lacking Jurisdiction in Injunction Cases